Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 There have been developments towards document understanding in the fields of LMM.
 The examples include

 # 6. LMM Evaluation
-Along with the booming of LMM, the evaulation of LMM has also made significant progress.
+Along with the booming of LMM, the evaluation of LMM has also made significant progress.
 Not only many benchmark datasets but also many Python packages were created to evaluate LMM.

 One of the best GitHub repositories about LMM evaluation is